react-dev-216/nextjs-fullstack-app-template/README.app.md

 ## Prerequisites

-**IMPORTANT: This tutorial is a continuation of a [previous tutorial](https://dev.to/alexeagleson/how-to-build-scalable-architecture-for-your-nextjs-project-2pb7#adding-storybook).**

-If you wish to align the [repository](https://github.com/alexeagleson/nextjs-fullstack-app-template) with the start of this tutorial, clone the repository and `git checkout 6630ca95c25e66d7b6c7b1aad92151b481c1b9c5`.
+If you wish to align the [repository](https://github.com/react-dev-216/nextjs-fullstack-app-template) with the start of this tutorial, clone the repository and `git checkout 6630ca95c25e66d7b6c7b1aad92151b481c1b9c5`.

 After you check out that commit, create a new branch to follow along with this tutorial.
 An example would be something like `git branch fullstack-tutorial` and then `git checkout fullstack-tutorial`.